How to Interpret Biblical Prophecy

 The prophecy is often hidden from the unsaved.
 See Jesus’ explanation of why He spoke in parables.
 [Matt.
 13:9-17] Daniel is told in Daniel 12:10 that “none of the wicked will understand.”

-Apocryphal language (such as in The Revelation) is known for its unusual word combinations and descriptions of unusual phenomenon.
+Apocryphal language (such as in The Revelation) is known for its unusual word combinations and descriptions of unusual phenomena.

 Hermeneutic Principles as Applied to Prophecy